 Medicare Part B covers your outpatient (observation status) hospital services.
 Generally, this means you pay a copayment for each outpatient hospital service.
 Part B also covers most of your doctor services when you’re a hospital outpatient.
 If you do not have a Medicare supplement, you’ll pay 20% of the Medicare-approved amount after you pay the Part B deductible.
 If you do have a Medicare supplement, the amount you pay (or lack thereof) for doctor services will depend on which plan type you have.

 What Hospital Status Means for You

-Medicare will only cover care you get in a skilled nursing facility if you have had a “qualifying inpatient hospital stay,” meaning you’ve been a hospital inpatient for at least three days in a row (counting the day you were admitted, but not counting the day of discharge).
+Medicare will only cover care you get in a skilled nursing facility if you have had a “qualifying inpatient hospital stay,” meaning you’ve been a hospital inpatient for at least three days in a row (counting the day they admit you, but not counting the day of discharge).
 Observation outpatient stays, regardless of length, do not count toward Medicare’s requirement.

-In light of this, it is extremely important that you be admitted to a hospital for a minimum of three consecutive nights if you feel you might be referred to a skilled nursing facility following your time in the hospital.
-Your rehabilitative care in the skilled nursing facility will not be covered if you have not been a qualified inpatient in the hospital for three consecutive nights.
+In light of this, it is essential that a hospital admits you for a minimum of three consecutive nights if you or a doctor feel you might need to go to a skilled nursing facility following your time in the hospital.
+Medicare will not cover your rehabilitative care in the skilled nursing facility if you have not been a qualified inpatient in the hospital for three consecutive nights.

 Tips to Avoid Big Bills

 If you or a loved one is in the hospital, be sure to ask the following questions upon entry and each day while in the hospital:

 - Is the patient’s hospital status inpatient or outpatient?

 - How long will the patient’s hospital stay be?

 - Will there be a need for specialized skilled care or rehabilitative care after the hospital discharges the patient?